Find partners

 About the show

 The Podiatry Legends Podcast is hosted by Tyson E. Franklin, podiatrist, business mentor, and author of It's No Secret… There's Money in Podiatry.
+If you want to MAKE MORE MONEY and spend more time with your family, this is the podcast for you.
 Each week, I speak with podiatrists from around the world who are building successful podiatry clinics, growing profitable healthcare businesses, and creating careers on their own terms.
 I also bring in high-performing guests from outside the profession to share practical insights on marketing, leadership, patient experience, and business growth.
+In addition to this, I also do SOLO-EPISODES, sharing my own secrets on how I created a million-dollar podiatry business with minimal podiatrists.
 If you're looking for podiatry inspiration, business leadership, marketing strategies for podiatrists, ideas to attract more ideal patients, and ways to improve your clinic's performance, this podcast is for you.
 My goal is simple: help you think differently about podiatry, grow a stronger business, and enjoy the journey along the way.
 You can also watch each episode on YouTube.
 Just search Tyson E. Franklin.

 Listen to episodes